 Curious about the other websites and online forums which we offer guaranteed removals for?
 Head on over to our Guaranteed Removals page to have a look.
 We’ve removed content from a variety of websites, including cheater shaming websites, scam reporting websites (like PissedConsumer and DirtyScam), defamatory public shaming on social media, homewrecker exposing sites, gossip bulletin boards, and more!

 In our tenure as nationally recognized Internet defamation removal attorneys, we’ve established an effective arsenal of removal tactics which enables us to guarantee online defamation and libel takedowns from certain websites and forums.
 Furthermore, we’ve worked tirelessly with countless website administrators, online content managers, and third-party arbitration firms to secure quick and effective libel and defamation removals.

 We have the results to prove it as well, having removed over 25,000 pieces of false content and websites and litigated in over 22 states and 3 countries.
 We also boast a nearly 100% online defamation removal rate, so rest assured you’re in good hands when working with the Cleveland-based attorneys of Minc Law.

 We know the ins and outs of U.S. defamation and libel law, and will pull out all the stops in order to remove negative and false online content (in some cases, we’ve even secured court ordered removals and search engine de-indexing).

-We strongly recommend staying on top of your online presence and reputation, as online libel and defamation both stand to affect not only your personal life/reputation, but your professional one as well.
+We strongly recommend cleaning up your internet presence and reputation, as online libel and defamation both stand to affect not only your personal life/reputation, but your professional one as well.
 Let’s put this defamation wildfire out before it has time to spread.